 Jung, Matthias (2011): Evaluation of a room simulation model on the basis of array measurements, Master thesis at Stuttgart Media University

 Jung, Matthias (2007): Assymmetrical rhythmic structures in the music of the Don Ellis Orchestra (1966/67), Bachelor thesis at University Paderborn

-CCB Magazine (2018): "This isn't just about music..." - Interviewed by Jens Thomas - link to the article in English
+CCB Magazine (2018): "This isn't just about music..." - interviewed by Jens Thomas - link to the interview in English